-With the release of iOS 13, Siri can now automatically read your incoming text messages and iMessages aloud from your iPhone, iPad, or iPod Touch.
+Ever since the release of iOS 13 (actually, iOS 13.2), Siri has been able to automatically read your incoming text messages and iMessages aloud from your iPhone, iPad, or iPod Touch.
 The feature requires that you are wearing AirPods (2nd Generation), AirPods Pro, Powerbeats Pro, or Beats Solo Pro headphones.
-When a new message arrives, Siri will play a tone, before then reading aloud the sender’s name and the new message.
+When a new message arrives, Siri will play a tone, then read aloud the sender’s name and the new message.
 If a long message is received, Siri will simply announce the sender’s name and that a message has been received.

-Before proceeding, you will need to ensure that your iPhone, iPad, or iPod Touch is updated to Apple’s iOS 13 operating system.
-To check what version of iOS your device is running, begin by opening the Settings app, next select the General option, and finally select About.
-The Software Version on your device should be no lower than 13.2.
+Before proceeding, you will need to ensure that your iPhone, iPad, or iPod Touch is updated to iOS 13.2 or later.
+To check what version of iOS your device is running, begin by opening the Settings app, select the General option, and then select About.
+The software version on your device should be no lower than 13.2.
 If you need to update your device, follow the provided steps before proceeding.

-Please note that to upgrade your device to iOS 13, it must be either an iPhone 6S, iPad Air 2, or iPod Touch 7th Generation, or newer model.
-For iPad devices, iOS 13 may also be referred to as iPadOS; however, it will contain the same ’13’ version number.
+Please note that to upgrade your device to iOS 13 (or to the more recent iOS 14), it must be either an iPhone 6S, iPad Air 2, iPod Touch 7th Generation, or a newer model.
+For iPad devices, iOS 13 or 14 may also be referred to as iPadOS; however, it will contain the same “13” or “14” version number.

-To update your supported device to iOS 13, begin by opening the Settings app, next select the General option, then choose Software Update.
+To update your supported device, begin by opening the Settings app, next select the General option, then choose Software Update.
 If a new update is available for your device, it will notify you and prompt you to download and install it.
 Otherwise, if your device is already up to date, it will state such and note your current version of iOS.

 If you find that Siri is interrupting you too frequently with message announcements, you can opt to select what messages Siri will announce.
 While in the Announce Messages with Siri screen, select the Messages option under the Announce Messages From section.
 From here, you can choose whether Siri will announce all incoming messages (Everyone) or only messages from select individuals such as your Favorites, Recents, or those in your contact book (Contacts).